State OF THE MARKET

 Construction finally starting on the services for Anniedale-Tynehead is an achievement not to be understated, but the nuance often missed regarding this milestone is that what is currently under construction does not service the entire 1,000 acre neighbourhood.
 The services will provide the spine, or foundational components (pump station, force mains, etc.) required to service the central portion of the neighbourhood roughly between 172nd Street and 180th Street.
 Land outside this area could take several more years to be serviced.
 As a result, land values in Anniedale-Tynehead continue to follow the trend we have been observing the past couple years which is illustrated below: land values remain highest for the central portion which is acquiring services first.

-If you have any questions, or if there is any further information that would be particularly helpful to you, don’t hesitate to contact Mike Harrison.
+If you have any questions, or if there is any further information that would be particularly helpful to you, don’t hesitate to contact Megan Johal.
 To receive future reports directly to your inbox, please sign up for our development land newsletter here.

 In creating this report we consult planning and engineering staff at the City of Surrey, survey multiple land transaction and new residential reporting systems (Commercial Edge, MLS, Urban Analytics New Home Source), and analyze municipal development data to bring you the most relevant information.